Web

 Website Project Requests

-The Communications Office creates, maintains, and updates the information found on the GW Law website and following microsites: Orientation, InatGW Admitted Students, LLM InatGW Admitted Students, Commencement, Career Services, and GetInfo (This does not include the Portal, which is designed for internal clients).
+The Communications Office creates, maintains, and monitors information on all Drupal websites for the law school.
+This does not include the Portal (MyLaw), which is designed for internal clients).
 For any updates to current webpages or starting the process on a new project please submit the Website Request Form below.

 Faculty/Staff Profile Page Request